 Students are attracted to Curry’s friendly and caring academic community.
 The student body consists of approximately 2,000 traditional undergraduate students, and approximately 75% of students reside on the Curry campus.

 Curry students have access to a wide range of co-curricular and extracurricular activities, including student newspaper and other campus media; performing arts programs such as theatre and dance; and intramural sports and NCAA Division III athletic teams.

 Curry College is a private, coeducational, liberal arts-based institution founded in 1879.
-The College awards Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees and offers 25 undergraduate majors and over 65 minors and concentrations.
-The College’s academic programs of study include pre-health professions, pre-law, and pre-medicine, as well as an accelerated, five-year, dual degree M.Ed. program.
-Curry awards four master’s degrees, including a Master of Education (M.Ed.); a Master of Arts in Criminal Justice; a Master of Business Administration (MBA.); and a Master of Science in Nursing.
-Curry College is accredited by the New England Association of Schools and Colleges; its nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The College awards Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees through 27 undergraduate majors and over 65 minors and concentrations.
+The College’s academic programs of study include pre-health professions, pre-law, and pre-medicine as well as an accelerated, five-year, dual-degree M.Ed. program.
+Curry awards five master’s degrees, including a Master of Science in Accounting; a Master of Education (M.Ed.); a Master of Arts in Criminal Justice; a Master of Business Administration (MBA); and a Master of Science in Nursing.
+Curry College is accredited by the New England Commission of Higher Education; its nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).

 Get to know Curry College

 - International Student Organization

 - Musical theatre

 - Student newspaper

 - Common Intellectual Experiences